Aurora Photography Gear

 - Snowpants– If you’re going to be shooting in very cold climates get some insulated pants and remember you can always layer up underneath.

 - Hiking boots or muck boots– You can wear lighter shoes if it will be warm.
-My go-to are my trust insulated muck boots.
+My go-to are my trusty insulated muck boots.
 My feet stay plenty warm and if I need to go stand in open water for that perfect reflection shot, they got me covered.

 Have Any Aurora Photography Gear Questions?